Data Synchronization

 juicefs sync --worker [email protected],[email protected] s3://ABCDEFG:[email protected] oss://ABCDEFG:[email protected]

-The synchronization workload between the two object storages is shared by the manager machine and the two Workers [email protected]
+The synchronization workload between the two object storage services is shared by the manager machine and two workers, [email protected]

 and [email protected]